ShadowPhone vs VMOSCloud

 Choose ShadowPhone when:

-- Instagram is your primary or sole automation target, and you need zero-detection-risk operation
+- Instagram is your primary or sole automation target, and you want native hardware and app signals

 - Account longevity is critical because you are building long-term audiences, not running disposable accounts